-No, NoiseAware does not record you, your family, your friends, or any rental guests at any time.
+No, NoiseAware does not record vacation rental guests at any time.

-5. What happens if our group is too noisy?
+5. What happens if a guest group is too noisy?

 The intention with noise monitoring is to avoid serious noise-related consequences, not to stop short-term-rental guests from enjoying their vacation.
-If you’re watching a movie at high volume late at night, or blasting tunes by the pool, you may receive a polite reminder message requesting that you turn it down.
+If guests are watching a movie at high volume late at night, or blasting tunes by the pool, they may receive a polite reminder message requesting that they turn it down.

-6. How can noise monitoring help me as a short-term vacation rental guest?
+6. How does noise monitoring protect short-term vacation rental guest?

 While a noise-detection system helps vacation-rental hosts protect their neighbors’ rights to peace and quiet, and helps hosts avoid noise-ordinance fines, it also helps protect guests.
-By detecting excessive noise and letting you know before things get out of control, the system frees you from self-policing, and assures you that neighbors, security or law enforcement won’t come knocking at your door.
+By detecting excessive noise and letting guests know before things get out of control, the system frees guests from self-policing, and assures them that neighbors, security or law enforcement won’t come knocking at the door.

-It also protects you against false noise complaints, which, though rare, do happen.
+It also protects guests against false noise complaints, which, though rare, do happen.
 Sometimes, a neighbor may object to a legally permitted short-term rental house next door, or a similarly permitted unit in their building.
 And in some cases, the neighbor may try to have fines imposed on the host, or even have the rental permit revoked, by filing a complaint about excessive noise…when no such noise has taken place.
 In these instances, NoiseAware data can be used to show that the purported noise did not happen as reported.
-And that can help you, as a guest, avoid negative guest reviews on short-term-rental sites such as Airbnb, and avoid financial penalties for “house rules” violations of the booking agreement.
+And that can help guests avoid negative reviews on short-term-rental sites such as Airbnb, and avoid financial penalties for booking-agreement violations.

-Positive guest reviews, no late-night knocks on the door or $$$ fines, restful sleep for you and your neighbors—these are the benefits of 100%-privacy-safe noise-measurement technology.
+Positive guest reviews, no late-night knocks on the door or $$$ fines, restful sleep for you, your guests and your property’s neighbors—these are the benefits of 100%-privacy-safe noise-measurement technology.
 That’s what that sensor on the wall is, and why it’s there!